azavea/climate-change-components/README.md

-# ClimateChangeComponents
+# Climate Change Components

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+This project houses components, services and models for accessing the Azavea Climate API in an Angular 4+ project.

 ## Code scaffolding